tommyfonseca7/PTR/README.md

 and do flask run

-Things to do this week:
+Thing to do until the end:

-- Finish the work with the Administrator
+- Finish the poomsae system
-- Make the game.
+- Overhaul on the website functionalities